 Finally, the main aim of the above translation is clarity, but it should be obvious that opportunities for further specialisation of the code abound.
-We shall explore these and 24related issues in Section 5.
+We shall explore these and related issues in Section 5.

-An Example.
-To conclude this section, we illustrate the translation of tracematches into AspectJ with an example.
+An Example To conclude this section, we illustrate the translation of tracematches into AspectJ with an example.
 Recall the Observer example from Section 2.
-The code is 30 repeated below for ease of reference:
+The code is repeated below for ease of reference:

 '''

 aspect ObserveAspect

 1

-^{2}

-ł
+{

+2

 tracematch(Subject s, Observer o){

 3

 sym create_observer

 4

 after returning(o):

-\mathbf{5}
+5

 call(Observer.new(..)) &&

 6

+args(s)

 7

-args(s)

 sym update_subject after :

 8

 call( Subject.update(..)) &&

 9

+10

 target(s);

-10

 create_observer update_subject

 11

+{

 12

-ł

 o.update_view();

 13

 }

 14

+}

 15

 }

-}

 16

 '''

 For brevity, call the creation event c and the update event u.
-The set of declared symbols is $A = \{c, u\}$ .
-The finite automaton N implementing the pattern Pat derived from ${53}$ this tracematch is shown in Figure 5 (obtained as described 54 in Section 4.6).
-State 1 is the initial state, and state 3 is the only final state.
+The set of declared symbols is $A = \{c, u\}$.
+The finite automaton implementing the pattern Pat derived from this tracematch is shown in Figure 5.
+State 1 is the only initial state, and state 2 is the final state.